philipturner/differentiation/README.md

 }
 ```

-## Demonstration
+> An example of using this package in Swift code.
+For an in-depth guide, read the [Differentiable Programming Manifesto](https://github.com/apple/swift/blob/main/docs/DifferentiableProgramming.md).

-This package was used in an iOS [sample project](https://github.com/philipturner/differentiation-ios-demo) to find velocity from physics equations.
+For a demonstration, examine the iOS [sample project](https://github.com/philipturner/differentiation-ios-demo).
+It uses differentiation to find velocity from physics equations.
+This was the first time differentiation ever ran on iOS, which only supports release toolchains.

 ## Compatibility with Development Toolchains